English Language and/or Linguistics MLitt

 Overview

-Our research master's in English Language and/or Linguistics is largely based around your own research interests.
+Our research Master's in English Language and/or Linguistics is largely based on your own research interests.
 We'll prepare you for further research within and beyond academia.
 You'll be fully supported by experts situated in one of the largest centres for linguistics research in Europe.

 The individually tailored course contains some taught modules.
 It mostly consists of smaller, independently conducted research assignments and a larger research dissertation at the end.
 The topics are chosen by you, in consultation with your supervisor.